Two teens stabbed at North Carolina fair

 The incident remains under investigation.

 Sheriff Paula Dance had previously authorized the deployment of some off-duty deputies in the immediate area of the fairgrounds in case of an emergency.
 The move was made after a private security firm hired to work the Pitt County Fair was fired because it was not authorized by the state.
-The fair had been working with unarmed volunteer security for the past couple of days.
+The fair had been working the past couple of days with unarmed volunteer security.

 As a result, officials said the first three deputies arrived on the scene at 8:18 p.m., two minutes after being notified of the incident.